astei/krypton/README.md

-# Krypton (WIP)
+# Krypton

+**CAUTION!** Krypton is a work-in-progress.
+I do not provide any guarantees about its stability,
+             compatibility with other mods, or support for every possible setup out there.
+Support for this mod is provided on a "best-effort" basis.
+This is not my day job, it is a hobby growing out of related work I've done. **You have been warned.**

-This Fabric mod is an attempt to optimize the Minecraft networking stack by:
+This Fabric mod derives from work done in the [Velocity](https://velocitypowered.com/) and [Tuinity](https://github.com/Spottedleaf/Tuinity) projects.
+Specifically, Krypton is an attempt to optimize the Minecraft networking stack by:

 * updating the pipeline from using the `java.util.zip.*` zlib bindings to use libdeflate
 * introducing optimized packet splitting